twpol/browser-selector/README.md

-# browser-selector
+# Browser Selector

-A utility for opening external links in the correct browser or browser profile
+A utility for opening external links in the correct browser or browser profile.